 - New inquiries – 10%

-The goal is to bring your bad FICO score into a what’s considered a good range.
+The goal is to bring your bad FICO score into what’s considered a good range.
 Do this by making timely payments, not being overly reliant on borrowing money, and avoiding hard inquiries – only applying for new accounts when you need to.

 Want to fix your score but unsure where to start?